boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/radial-gauge.md

 ### Actual Value

-Bind column by dragging any field from any section to `Actual Value.`
+Bind column by dragging any field from any section to `Actual Value`.

 ![Actual Value](/static/assets/cloud/visualizing-data/visualization-widgets/images/radial-gauge/actualvalue.png)